R100001/Programming-Massively-Parallel-Processors/chapter01/README.md

-# Introduction
+# 1. Introduction

-CPUs drove rapid performance increases and cost reductions for many years in the past.
-These performance increases allowed users to have better experiences and more functionalities.
+*CPUs drove rapid performance increases and cost reductions for many years in the past.
+These performance increases allowed users to have better experiences and more functionalities.*

-However this drive slowed down due to energy consumption and heat dissipation which led vendors to switch to models where multiple processor units are used instead of increasing performance in a single processing unit.
+*However this drive slowed down due to energy consumption and heat dissipation which led vendors to switch to models where multiple processor units are used instead of increasing performance in a single processing unit.*

-Now all the new processors are parallel computers with 2 or more processing units, thus the number of applications that need to be developed as parallel programs has increased dramatically.
+*Now all the new processors are parallel computers with 2 or more processing units, thus the number of applications that need to be developed as parallel programs has increased dramatically.*

 ## 1.1 Heterogeneous Parallel Computing